salomaoalves/salomaoalves.github.io/_includes/page_text/language.md

 It is written primarily in C, Fortran, and R itself (partially self-hosting) and has a command line interface.\
 Precompiled executables are provided for various operating systems, with multiple third-party graphical user interfaces are also available, such as RStudio and Jupyter.

 First, you see two `.pdf` files, both are *Cheat Sheet*, very usefull when are dealing with [*Dplyr*](https://github.com/salomaoalves/Languages/blob/main/R/R-Dplyr-CheatSheet.pdf) or [*GGPlot2*](https://github.com/salomaoalves/Languages/blob/main/R/R-GGPlot2-CheatSheet.pdf) packages.
-And than, three `.md` files with language knowledege.
+And then, three `.md` files with language knowledege.

 [**R.md**](https://github.com/salomaoalves/Languages/blob/main/R/R.md)\
 The basic, the ground zero for beginners in R. Here can be found more about how to use markdown within R, build-in functions, data types, operators, OOP, structures, packages *dplyr, tidyr, ..* and how to plot data